 If traveling in the latter part of the summer/early fall, take the easy stroll past the lake and into the delta known as The Flats.
 (It’s about 5-miles from the Trailhead).
 This area is usually flooded in the late spring and early summer but it is a beautiful stroll on the river rocks once the majority of the meltwaters have subsided.
 There are gorgeous waterfalls crashing down from the high cliffs above making this well worth the limited effort when hiking the trail to Kinney Lake.

 Hike or Cycle?

-The autumn is the best time to do a Kenney Lake hike.
-Yellow and orange leaves reflect off the lake’s mirror-like, albeit turquoise colored surface.
+Autumn is the best time to do a Kenney Lake hike.
+Yellow and orange leaves reflect off the lake’s mirror-like, albeit turquoise-colored surface.
 This is even one of the few trails on our best Canadian Rockies day hikes list where bicycles are allowed.
-You can peddle your way to this amazing spot if that is your preference.
+You can cycle your way to this amazing spot if that is your preference.
 The cycles aren’t allowed into The Flats but there is a bike rack so you can lock your bike up and head into the delta.

 Like many of the stunningly beautiful richly colored lakes in the Canadian Rockies, the Kinney Lake trail gets crowded.
 It isn’t a Lake Louise level crowd but parking is more limited.
 If you arrive too late, you will want to add on about 2 miles to the journey for hiking the road as the road parking can run all the way down to the Mount Robson Visitor Centre.
 We recommended arriving before 8:00 am (PST) to have a good chance of parking in the lot at the trailhead or close to it.